distarla/FrontEnd-Project/README.md

 During the execution of this project I had more struggles than I was counting on.
 On a personal level it was a challenge for me to manage the lack of time and exhaustion.
 As for the technological content, even though I was expecting to have some troubles since in fact, we didn't really approached React much in-depth in classes, I was secure that with my easiness to find solutions through research I would be able to overcome them.
 The reality was that for as much as a solution-getter I could be, the time needed for that, would not had allowed me to finish the project in time.
 There was a point in which I realized I would really not be able to add more functionalities to the basic objective of the project as the time wasted searching for solutions was too much.
 As such, I began asking for help, not because I couldn't understand on my own, but because I didn't had the time or was just too exhausted to be able to, even though, in reality, I happened to solve the vast majority of my questions before I got them answered.
 Specifically speaking on struggles, I struggled a lot with the calendar component.
-I tried many calendar libraries until I was suggested fullCalendar.
+I tried many calendar libraries until I was suggested @fullcalendar.
 Even at that point I struggled with adapting the example code I could find to React and specifically to v18.
 One of my biggest struggles was updating the state throughout some components which wasn't getting me the desired result.
 I also struggled a lot on managing to make the calendar responsive.
 The other issues were mainly a question of never having done it before but solving it through research.